 The elbow joint is comprised of three bones:

 These bones are held together by a number of ligaments, muscles and tendons.
 Tendons attach muscle to bone.
 Symptoms of tennis elbow occur because some of the tendons at the elbow get injured.
-The forearm muscles arise from elbow tendons attached to the outside of the end of the humerus at the lateral epicondyle.
+The muscles on the back of your forearm arise from elbow tendons attached to the outside of the end of the humerus at the lateral epicondyle.
 Tennis elbow arises when microscopic tears, degeneration and inflammation occur in or near some of these tendons.
 The most common tendon affected is the ECRB (Extensor Carpi Radialis Brevis).

 Tennis Elbow – Causes

 Tennis elbow occurs from overuse of the elbow and in particular the tendons on the outside of the elbow.
-This is commonly seen in those participating in racquet sports, carpenters, painters and others who frequently use the extensor muscles of their forearm.
+This is commonly seen in those participating in racquet sports.
+Additionally, carpenters, painters and others who frequently use the extensor muscles of their forearm are at risk.

-The basic cause of tennis elbow is a mismatch between what level of activity is “asked” of the elbow tendons and what they “are in shape” to do.
+The basic cause of tennis elbow is a mismatch between what level of activity is “asked” of the elbow tendons and what the tendons “are in shape” to do.
 When what is asked is greater than what the tendon is in shape to do (i.e. flexibility, strength, endurance, etc.), the tendon becomes injured.
 At lower levels of damage and with enough rest and time, this damage can heal.
 If there is further overuse and the tissue is not allowed to heal, damage will accumulate.
-At some point, the damage becomes so great that the tendon can lose its ability to heal and chronic pain ensues.
+At some point, the damage becomes so great that the tendon can lose its ability to heal.
+In these cases, chronic pain ensues.

 Look for future posts about Tennis Elbow in which the symptoms, treatment options, prognosis and preventative strategies will be discussed.